Animals in Islam: Locusts

+The Hospice for injured storks

+Muslims also built small birdhouses on many mosques and established charitable foundations dedicated to animal welfare.
+In the Ottoman period, there were foundations specifically for the protection of storks; the most well-known was the Gurabahane i Laklakan ("The Hospice for Injured Storks").

+Ants

+Among the Prophet’s community were individuals of such extraordinary sensitivity that they were called "the gentleman who would not crush an ant."
+According to transmitted reports, this description is based on accounts preserved within the Islamic tradition.
+These people attached bells to their feet so that insects would scatter at the sound of the bells and not be crushed underfoot, and they walked in this manner.

 Human duties in utilizing animals

 According to Islam, human beings are allowed to use animals, but only if the rights of the animals are respected.
 The owner of an animal must do everything to benefit the animal.
 If the owner fails to perform their duties for the animal, the animal goes to someone else.
 The duties humans have to animals in Islam are based in the Quran, Sunnah and traditions.

 Protection of animals' physical health

 Harming, disabling, injuring, or cutting out the organs from any animal is strongly prohibited.

 Muslims may not cut the forelock, mane, or tail of a horse, because it is believed there is goodness in its forelock; its mane provides it warmth and it swats insects away with its tail.

 Protection of animals' sexual health

 Muslims are not allowed to perform acts such as the interbreeding (as in inbreeding) of animals.
 Muhammad forbade people from castrating animals.